silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 $Content
 ```

-It returns the database content of the `Content` property.
-With the CMS Module, this is the value of the WYSIWYG editor
+It returns the database content of the `Content` field.
+For subclasses of [`SiteTree`](api:SilverStripe\CMS\Model\SiteTree), this is the value of the WYSIWYG editor
 but it is also the standard for any object that has a body of content to output.

 [info]
 Please note that this database content can be "versioned", meaning that draft content edited in the CMS can be different
 from published content shown to your website visitors.
 In templates, you don't need to worry about this distinction.

-The `$Content` variable contains the published content by default,and only preview draft content if explicitly
+The `$Content` variable contains the published content by default, and only preview draft content if explicitly
 requested (e.g. by the "preview" feature in the CMS) (see the [versioning documentation](/../model/versioning) for
 more details).
 [/info]